 Pop them in the freezer

 With that done, you should now be ready to pop your items into the freezer.
-If you can, make sure to place them in the coldest part of the freezer as I mentioned before.
+If you can, place them in the coldest part of the freezer as I mentioned before.
 This will help with retaining freshness but also prevent freezer burn.
 You can also keep a thermostat in there to make sure the temperature is always at 0°F (-17.78°C) or below.

 Other things to keep in mind: